-Belgian Hare Characteristics, Origin & Uses Info
+Belgian Hare: Origin, Characteristics, Uses

 The Belgian Hare is a fancy breed of domestic rabbit.
 The first Belgian Hares were bred in Belgium in the early 18th century.
 The breed was developed through selective breeding to closely resemble the wild hare in physical appearance.